ssciwr/cookiecutter-cpp-project/{{cookiecutter.project_slug}}/FILESTRUCTURE.md

   * `CMakeLists.txt` describes the CMake configuration script.
 You can find such files in many directories.
 When CMake runs, the `CMakeLists.txt` from the top-level directory executes top to bottom.
-Whenever a command `add_subdirectory(<dir>)` is executed, the `CMakeLists.txt` file form that directory is immediately executed.
-A comprehensive reference of CMake's capabilities can be found in the [official CMake docs](https://cmake.org/documentation/), a well-written, opinionated book for beginners and experts is [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
+Whenever a command `add_subdirectory(<dir>)` is executed, the `CMakeLists.txt` file from the directory `<dir>` is immediately executed.
+A comprehensive reference of CMake's capabilities can be found in the [official CMake docs](https://cmake.org/documentation/).
+    A well-written, opinionated book for beginners and experts is [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
 {%- if cookiecutter.use_submodules == "Yes" %}
 * The `ext` directory contains any submodules that were added by the cookiecutter.
 {%- endif %}